Ayaan06/guelph_chat/README.md

 - Prisma/NextAuth must use the direct Postgres host on port 5432.
 Do not point `DATABASE_URL` at the Supabase pooler/PgBouncer (port 6543), because Prisma requires a session connection per request.
 - If you keep a separate pooler URL for other tools, store it as `DATABASE_URL_POOLER` but never feed it to Prisma.
+- In production set `NEXTAUTH_URL` to your canonical domain.
+Current deployment: `https://gryphchat.com`.

 3) Apply the Prisma schema to your database: